Jer-jer/SimpleStore/README.md

 # TallecoTechAssessmentApp

-This is a simple .NET 8 MVC web application that will serve as submission for Talleco's Technical Assessment.
+This is a simple .NET 8 MVC web application.

 ## Prerequisites